 Semi-Sweet Chocolate Chips

-As we noted above, Nestle’s Semi-Sweet Toll House Morsels are not a common grocery store item in Europes since European supermarkets more typically sell dark chocolate chips.
+As we noted above, Nestle’s Semi-Sweet Toll House Morsels are not a common grocery store item in Europe since European supermarkets more typically sell dark chocolate chips.
 Unless you want to use dark chocolate chips, the better move is to buy semi-sweet chocolate chips at an American expat store.

 Flour